 From the study above, certain deducible facts can be identified.
 First, it must be noted that true blessing had both human and divine dimensions.
 On the human part, it is expected that certain expectations be met to qualify for blessing.
 Within the context of Psalm 1 as indicated by the use of hatta'im "sinners" resha'im "wicked" and letsim 'scoffers."
-Anyone who engages himself in any be called blessed.
+Anyone who engages himself in any of these groups cannot share in the God-given blessing.
+He employs tree verbs to depict absolute disassociation from these condemnable attributes.
+These terms are halakh ubha'atshath reshayim "walking in the way of the wicked," ubhmoshabh lets'im sitting on among scoffers" and ubhedhenach hatta'im "standing on the pathway of the sinners."
+All of these are qualified with negative particle lo' "not."
+This implies that true blessing comes from keeping oneself from any contaminating tent of this world.
+Anyone who does this in the Psalmist perspective is said to be tsadhiq "righteous" and such shall be called blessed.